Odell Beckham Jr. to sign free agent contract with Los Angeles Rams

 - Oops!Something went wrong.Please try again later.

-Odell Beckham Jr. to sign free agent contract with Rams originally appeared on NBC Sports Chicago
+Odell Beckham Jr. to sign free agent contract with Rams originally appeared on NBC Sports Washington

 Odell Beckham Jr. has found his new NFL team.